mdolab/MACH-Aero/machAeroTutorials/airfoilopt_ffd.rst

 ======================

 The coordinates for the NACA0012 airfoil that we processed in the last tutorial are in the file ``n0012_processed.dat``.
 Navigate to the directory ``airfoilopt/ffd`` in your tutorial folder.
-Copy the airfoil data from ``airfoil/geometry``:

-.. prompt:: bash

-    cp ../../airfoil/geometry/n0012_processed.dat .

-Create the following empty runscript in the current directory.
 Create the following empty runscript in the current directory.

 - ``run_ffd.py``